sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/13_Working_with_Mongoose/215_lean_and__doc_in_Mongoose.md

 Title is simple and direct attribute of Product, still it's absent in keys array.
 Weird.

-The reason behind this is that a Mongoose document object is more complex than a plain object, and the people behind Mongoose were OK with keys not being directly available - for efficiency's sake.
+The reason for this is that a Mongoose document object is more complex than a plain JavaScript object (aka POJO), and the people behind Mongoose were OK with keys not being directly available - for efficiency's sake.

 ## Accessing POJO equivalent (`.doc` property)